-Our current focus, Racial Education for White Evangelicals works with any white person who self-identifies as evangelical.
+RCCI’s current focus, Racial Education for White Evangelicals (ReWe), focuses on working with any White person who self-identifies as evangelical.
 With that having been said, ReWe gladly serves White people who do not fit this description as well.

 From Christianity Today, Evangelicals’ flagship magazine: